How Much Liver in Raw Dog Food? A Practical Starting Point

 Sources & References

-- Merck Veterinary Manual.
-Vitamin A toxicosis in animals (context for liver and vitamin A intake).
+2. Merck Veterinary Manual.
+Nutritional Requirements of Small Animals (liver feeding and vitamin A toxicity context).
 Merck Veterinary Manual →